 All donated public artworks shall be professionally appraised by a certified appraiser at the time of donation to determine fair market value.

-Public artworks approved by Council shall become part of The Town's Public Art Collection.
-The Town shall be responsible for ensuring that the Public Art Collection is maintained in good condition.
+Public artworks approved by Council shall become part of the town's Corporate Art Collection.
+The town shall be responsible for ensuring that the Corporate Art Collection is maintained in good condition.

 The allocation of resources for conservation and maintenance shall be guided by the principle that preventive maintenance shall receive priority over conservation treatment.

-Artwork acquired for the Public Art Collection shall become the property of the Town of Oakville except those artworks subject to the parameters for Temporary Public Art as identified below.
+Artwork acquired for the Corporate Art Collection shall become the property of the town except those artworks subject to the parameters for temporary public art as identified below.

-Insurance coverage shall be provided to protect the public art collection against all risks of direct physical loss or damage, while in transit and at all Town owned/leased locations, and while in storage or on display.
+Insurance coverage shall be provided to protect the corporate art collection against all risks of direct physical loss or damage, while in transit and at all town owned/leased locations, and while in storage or on display.

 The PAWG, in consultation with the Recreation and Culture department and with technical advice from the Town’s Conservator, shall determine the classification of the artwork.
 Temporary public art shall not be registered into the Public Art Collection and shall not be part of the Public Art Conservation and Maintenance program.

 A written agreement with the artist shall outline the terms of disposal after the specified exhibition time period.

 Artwork may be considered for de-accession review under any of the following conditions: